Deductions · Depreciation

 Section 179

 An election that says “treat this equipment purchase as immediate expense, not multi-year depreciation.”
-For 2024, up to ~$1.16 million in Section 179 deductions.
+For 2026, up to $2,560,000 in Section 179 deductions (the One Big Beautiful Bill Act doubled the old limit; phase-out begins at $4,090,000 of purchases).

 Critical limit: Section 179 cannot create or increase a business loss.
 If you have $80k net income and try to take $120k in Section 179, you can only take $80k — the rest carries forward.